SomeoddpilotInc/Someoddpilot-Coding-Style/setup.md

 # For the more brave: try Vagrant, Virtual Box, and puphpet
 brew cask install mamp

+# Install Sublime Text
+# For the more brave: try vim
+brew cask install sublime-text

 # Install Sequel Pro
 # A GUI for admining mySQL
 brew cask install sequel-pro